Chart Color Schemes

 An assessment of population growth drivers in Colac reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Colac's population is estimated at around 9,851 as of Feb 2026.
-This reflects an increase of 608 people (6.6%) since the 2021 Census, which reported a population of 9,243 people.
-The change is inferred from the resident population of 9,244 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 284 validated new addresses since the Census date.
-This level of population equates to a density ratio of 261 persons per square kilometer, providing significant space per person and potential room for further development.
-Colac's 6.6% growth since the 2021 census exceeded the SA3 area (3.1%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+As per AreaSearch's analysis using ABS population updates and new addresses validated since May 2026, the suburb of Colac has an estimated population of around 9,153.
+This figure represents a decrease of 90 people (1.0%) from the 2021 Census count of 9,243 individuals.
+The change is inferred from AreaSearch's estimate of the resident population based on their examination of the latest ERP data release by the ABS in June 2025 and an additional 284 validated new addresses since the Census date.
+This results in a population density ratio of 243 persons per square kilometer, indicating significant space per person and potential for further development.
+Compared to other SA3 areas, Colac experienced a relatively lower decline of 1.0% since the 2021 census, outperforming the broader area's decline of 1.6%.
+Overseas migration was primarily responsible for population growth in recent periods.

 Frequently Asked Questions - Population